tentakelfabrik/crispy-css/README.md

 # cripsy-boilerplate

-A simple mini-framework for basic styling.
+A simple mini-framework for basic styling and few Functions to simplify handling with values.

 ## Components

+There a few Components that also provide a Closure to adding additional Styles.

 ### body